 My boys’ immediate response to her question was ” Play computer games all day.”

 There is never, and has never been any typical day or routine.
 I don’t like routines, stuff that.
 I like spontaneity.
 We do what we feel like doing, when we feel like doing it because life feels good that way.
 At the moment we’re in Romania, we’ve just emerged from a harsh winter of semi hibernation.
 From November-February there is little to do outside the house other than ski some days, toboggan others.
 Occasionally we’ll get out for a walk, but selling that idea to the kids is generally hard.
 They’ve just been half way up Mount Everest so I guess they’ve earned the right not to walk for a bit.
-When snow lies on the ground for 4-5 months and temperatures dip to minus 25ºC you might think we go a little stir crazy but we don’t, we love it.
+When snow lies on the ground for 4-5 months and temperatures dip to minus 25ºC you’d be forgiven for thinking we go a little stir crazy but we don’t, we love it.
 We enjoy this free time to do very little and the winter months are a sharp contrast to the frantic activity of backpacking around Asia, driving across Europe, Dad’s global sporting events, promotional work or a hectic London social life.
 We pack all of these things into each year so life never gets stale.

 We’re not socially isolated here although our social need is small.
 There are other English speakers in the village that we see almost daily and we all pull together to laugh our way through the obstacles of the big freeze.
 Our Romanian neighbours are always around, we can’t communicate so well, but it’s always good to see them and find out more about how things are done in this incredible part of the world.
 Our Romanian improves, word by hard won word.